dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 .. note::
     This feature is currently only available on request.
 Please contact the Dockstore team at `discuss.dockstore.org <https://discuss.dockstore.org/t/opening-helpdesk-tickets/1506>`__ if you want to participate.

-* Automatically mints DOIs for all Git tags pushed to GitHub repositories that have a corresponding published entry in Dockstore
+Dockstore will automatically mint a DOI for a version that corresponds to a Git tag, if:

+* The entry is published on Dockstore
+* The version is valid and has at least one author in its metadata
+* The tag is created after you publish the entry, or the tag is one of the 10 most recent when you publish the entry

+Automatically-generated DOIs:

+* Do not require a Zenodo account
-* The DOIs are minted in the Zenodo Dockstore community
+* Are minted in the Zenodo Dockstore community
-* No Zenodo account is required to mint DOIs
-* A linked Zenodo account is required to edit DOIs
+* Are editable by request to the Dockstore team
+* Will be editable via a Zenodo account in a subsequent Dockstore release

 GitHub-Zenodo Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~